Aymussa/Dice-and-Dungeon-/README.md

 ## How to Run
 1. Clone the repository
+2. Open the repository in your preferred IDE
+3. Compile the Game.java file
-2. Run the Game.java file
+4. Run the Game.java file
-3. Follow the prompts
+5. Follow the prompts

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.